FAIMS/FAIMS2-Documentation/docs/Install+and+Run+the+FAIMS+Server.md

 Step 3: Running the Server
 ======================================================================================

--   Navigate to your computer\'s IP address (or localhost: 127.0.0.1) with a web browser.
+-   Navigate to your computer's IP address (or localhost: 127.0.0.1) with a web browser.

 -   Login      `faimsadmin@intersect.org.au`